lupyuen/lupyuen.github.io/src/arm.md

 [_Arm64 Architecture-Specific Source Files_](https://github.com/apache/incubator-nuttx/tree/master/arch/arm64/src/common)

-# Inside NuttX for Cortex-A53
+# Inside NuttX for Arm64

-_What's inside the NuttX code for Cortex-A53?_
+_What's inside the NuttX code for Arm Cortex-A53?_

 Let's browse the __Source Files__ for the implementation of Cortex-A53 on NuttX.